I AM reluctant to write about fashion. It does not fascinate me; on the contrary, I find the subject repellent.

 There is something ridiculous in this worship of style, in seeing a woman wear an outfit, which she has just seen advertised as the latest fad.

 It is profoundly wrong if you think that money and labels could get everything fixed and you’d henceforth look incredible.

 Good taste does not mean being showy, but keeping it simple.

 Can you dress sexy at my age?
 I don’t see why not.
-You can never look as succulent as a young décolletage, even if you got the bosom or v-neck with chains and pearls.
+You can never look as succulent as a young décolletage, even if you have the bosom or a V-neck with chains and pearls.

 Good stockings on your spring legs is a possibility for our age.
 If it makes you happy, why fight time warps?

-You have to stay tuned to fashion, then learn to make do with what is there!
+You have to stay attune to fashion, then learn to make do with what is there!

 With all the elements to making a great dress (materials and tailoring), imagination seems to have become degraded and have given way to ubiquitous logos, which are plastered all over accessories and jacket backs.

 Designer Jean Paul Gaultier was the first to make corset-like bustiers for Madonna, which was regarded then as a good joke.

 These days, further variations on both underwear and outerwear have taken over runways.
 Not only are skirts scanty, the bare midriff has also become prominent.